Master of Education (MEd.) Admission Requirements

 Master of Education (MED)

-Admission to the MED certificate and graduate programs is based on an evaluation of undergraduate work, professional experience, and potential to succeed in a teaching environment.
+Admission to the MED certificate and graduate programs is based on an evaluation of undergraduate work, professional experience, and potential to succeed in a K-12 teaching environment or a higher or adult education setting.
 Students may enter the program at the beginning of the Fall, Spring, or Summer semester.

 A candidate for admission must submit the following materials to the Office of Graduate Admissions: